 Changes to trends

-Analysis of COBP population numbers with GAMs results in a more nuanced display of changes in population trends over time than linear regression.
-GAMs identified significant periods of change for the creek subpopulations and creek segments, but not for the population as a whole, indicating that the subpopulation numbers changed independently of one another (Figure 6:A; Table 1).
-Trend changes for COBP on Diamond and Unnamed creeks have compensated for COBP declines on Crow Creek and a recent period of decline on Diamond Creek (Figure 6: B-D).
+Analysis of COBP population numbers with GAMs provided a more nuanced understanding of changes in population trends over time than linear regression.
+GAMs identified significant periods of change in number of flowering individuals within the creek subpopulations and creek segments, but did not identify significant periods of change for the population as a whole (Figure 6: A).
+Notably, periods of significant increase or decrease at the different creeks did not coincide during the census period (Figure 6; B-D; Table 1).